Staff Report 466

 Financial Frictions and Fluctuations in Volatility

-During the recent U.S. financial crisis, the large decline in aggregate output and labor was accompanied by both a tightening of financial conditions and a large increase in the dispersion of growth rates across firms.
-The tightened financial conditions manifested themselves as increases in firms' credit spreads and decreases in both equity payouts and debt purchases.
-These features motivate us to build a model in which increased volatility of firm level productivity shocks generates a downturn and worsened credit conditions.
-The key idea in the model is that hiring inputs is risky because financial frictions limit firms' ability to insure against shocks.
-Hence, an increase in idiosyncratic volatility induces firms to reduce their inputs and reduce such risk.
-We find that our model can generate most of the decline in output and labor in the Great Recession of 2007-2009 and the observed tightening of financial conditions.
+The U.S. Great Recession featured a large decline in output and labor, tighter financial conditions, and a large increase in firm growth dispersion.
+We build a model in which increased volatility at the firm level generates a downturn and worsened credit conditions.
+The key idea is that hiring inputs is risky because financial frictions limit firms' ability to insure against shocks.
+An increase in volatility induces firms to reduce their inputs to reduce such risk.
+Out model can generate most of the decline in output and labor in the Great Recession and the observed increase in firms' interest rate spreads.

 Download Paper (pdf)